 What is the role of the IEA in the renewables sector, now that the International Renewable Energy Agency (IRENA) has been formed and its work is underway?

 The IEA believes that the work of the two agencies is complementary.
 The role of the IEA is to assess the total energy mix including renewables, not just renewables in isolation.
 The IEA will continue to work in the fields of renewables, assessing their competitiveness against other energy sources and their outlook in the Agency’s world energy scenarios.
 The IEA analyses the effectiveness of renewable energy policies to identify best practices and securely integrate large shares of renewables into the energy mix, in particular in developing countries.
 The IEA has been very collaborative with IRENA from its inception.
-In January 2012, the two Agencies signed a Letter of Intent which identifies three initial areas of co-operation: a) development and publication of a Joint Global Renewable Energy Policies and Measures Database, which will expand on the existing IEA database to cover up to 150 countries, including all IRENA member countries; b) co-operation in technology and innovation, including the involvement of IRENA in the IEA Multilateral Technology Collaboration Network (Implementing Agreements); and, c) sharing of renewable energy statistics data and methods between the two organisations.
+In January 2012, the two Agencies signed a Letter of Intent which identifies three initial areas of co-operation: a) development and publication of a Joint Global Renewable Energy Policies and Measures Database, which expands on the existing IEA database to cover up to 150 countries, including all IRENA member countries; b) co-operation in technology and innovation, including the involvement of IRENA in the IEA Technology Collaboration Programmes (TCPs); and, c) sharing of renewable energy statistics data and methods between the two organisations.